 The group is an elastic entity, with no rules, no boundaries, no censorship, no membership system or structure.
 It was never financially driven, nor had any brand sponsors or entrance fees.
-As of 2017, Hind mostly stopped doing regular events, focusing more on special one-off occasions and choosing to pursue the film she’s making about the womxn poets in the group.
+It created magic for over a decade.

 Moderating & Public Speaking